-The second volume in the historical pulp anthology series is also available for the Kindle for $2.99.
-HISTORY’S HEROES is also available to Kindle Unlimited members for free.
+This New Pulp story collection is also available as an eBook formatted by Brzeski and Paddock on the Kindle for only $2.99.
+The book is also available to Kindle Unlimited members for free.

 For more information on this title, interviews with the author, or digital copies for review, email email@example.com.